Saint Philaretos

+During the period of time in which Empress Irene was seeking a wife for her son, Constantine, they eventually arrived in Amnia.
+Saint Philaretos and Theoseba held a feast and the imperial family was impressed with Philaretos' own and chose his granddaughter Maria for marriage.
+This allowed for Philaretos to provide for the poor even more, even hosting a feast for them.
+On one occasion, he filled three bags with gold, silver, and copper, and distributed the contents to the poor, not being able to distinguish between the bags.
+He refused to don expensive clothing or receive any titles.

+Near the end of his life, at the age of 90, he requested to the abbess of the Rodolphia monastery in Constantinople that he be buried there, giving some gold to her, and informing him of his impending passing in 10 days.
+He died in 792 in his home beside his family, charging them to give alms as he did.
+Theoseba worked in the restoration of churches and monasteries for the remainder of her life.

 The hagiography is also noteworthy for those studying the period.
 The lands of Paphlagonia, for example, are described as having been raided by the "Ishmaelites", attesting to the success of Islamic raids into Byzantine territory, as Paphlagonia is within a few days' ride of Constantinople.

 Furthermore, the work reveals the possible political undertones of Philaretos's canonization.
 Becoming a saint at the time required substantial investments, including a cult, churches built throughout imperial territory and a sustained endowment to continually petition the Church and Bishop synods to grant sainthood.
 Some historians have suggested that Niketas wrote the hagiography in order to legitimize the family and increase its prestige.
 Maria of Amnia, Philaretos's granddaughter, had married Emperor Constantine VI of the Byzantine Empire largely at the insistence of his powerful mother Empress Irene in the first recorded bride-show.
 The bride-show might have been an attempt by Irene to marry her son to a girl with no substantial connections and thus to reduce his power.
 Empress Irene relentlessly maintained her power even as her son matured and the regency ended.
 In fact, the hagiography by Niketas refers to the Empress Irene as "Basileus" Irene, using the masculine form of the Greek word meaning 'emperor' to indicate her powerful role.

 After Constantine VI succeeded in wresting power from his mother, he also divorced Maria.
 Thus, the work of Niketas might be seen as an attempt to shore up the family's ancestry with a holy and respected figure in order to confer prestige and legitimacy in the aftermath of the divorce.